Life in a Day 2020: Critical response

-The review aggregator Rotten Tomatoes had Life in a Day 2020 an overall critical percentage of 71 using 21 reviews (15 positive and 6 negative), with an average rating of 6.70 out of 10.
+On Rotten Tomatoes, Life in a Day 2020 has an approval rating of 70% based on 23 reviews, with an average rating of 6.70/10.
+On Metacritic, the film has a weighted average score of 54 out of 100 based on reviews from 7 critics, indicating "mixed or average" reviews.

 Most critics came to an agreement that the film is a comprehensive depiction of life during the COVID-19 pandemic, with the Chicago Sun-Times calling it "wholly predictable yet undeniably effective", and Variety comparing it favorably with its predecessor for focusing on highlighting themes of unity, though noted that this approach caused the film to lack themes of "seeking and stressing life’s more diverse and disorienting juxtapositions".
 Many also praise the choice of videos and compilation style, which they observed to be emotional and heartwarming, feelings ambient in a variety of ways during the pandemic, though Variety called certain choices "irregular", and Peter Bradshaw of The Guardian criticized its apparent context-free nature and that the compilation "look[s] more like a corporate ad".
 He, however, praised many of the videos, which he found to be lively.

 The San Francisco Chronicle's G. Allen Johnson went so far as comparing the film to that of the Voyager Golden Record, labeling Life in a Day 2020 "an ethnographic record of our planet in a moment of time", and expresses anticipation for future follow-ups.